 We have adopted provisions in our restated certificate of incorporation that limit the liability of our directors for monetary damages for breach of their fiduciary duty as directors, except for liability that cannot be eliminated under the DGCL.
-Delaware law provides that directors of a company will not be personally liable for monetary damages for breach of their fiduciary duty as directors, except for liabilities:
+Delaware law provides that directors of a company will not be personally liable for monetary damages for breach of their fiduciary duty as directors, except for liability damages for breach of their fiduciary duty as directors, except for liabilities:

-• for any breach of their duty of loyalty to us or our stockholders;

-- for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law; - for unlawful payment of dividend or unlawful stock repurchase or redemption, as provided under Section 174 of the DGCL; or - for any transaction from which the director derived an improper personal benefit.
+- for any breach of their duty of loyalty to us or our stockholders; - for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law; - for unlawful payment of dividend or unlawful stock repurchase or redemption, as provided under Section 174 of the DGCL; or - for any transaction from which the director derived an improper personal benefit.